 - It has been designed in collaboration with practitioners and health service managers and combines both academic and clinical placements

-120 UCAS points from GCE A2/AS levels to include 96 points from A2 subjects and should include grade C or above from a Science subject or Mathematics; or
+- 120 UCAS points from GCE A2/AS levels to include 96 points from A2 subjects and should include grade C or above from a Science subject or Mathematics

-BTEC Extended Diploma in Health and Social Care with DDM profile plus grade C or above from a GCE A2 Science subject or Mathematics; or
+- BTEC Extended Diploma in Applied Science with DDM profile or BTEC Extended Diploma in Health & Social Care with DDM profile plus Grade C or above in a GCE A level Science or Maths subject.

-Irish Leaving Certificate 120 points from 5 Higher level subjects to include B1 from a science
+- Irish Leaving certificate 120 points calculated from 5 higher level subjects to include B2 or above from science

 All offers will be subject to the applicants demonstration of the NHS constitution’s “Values and Behaviours”, satisfactory interviews, numeracy and literacy test, health screening and the Disclosure and Barring Services (DBS) checks.
 You can view the full NHS Constitution for England on the Government website: https://www.gov.uk/government/publications/the-nhs-constitution-for-england